-It is high season for "Zapatourism," the industry of international travelers that has sprung up around the indigenous uprising here, and TierrAdentro is ground zero.
-Zapatista-made weavings, posters and jewelry are selling briskly.
-In the courtyard restaurant, where the mood at 10 pm is festive verging on fuzzy, college students drink Sol beer.
-A young man holds up a photograph of Subcomandante Marcos, as always in mask with pipe, and kisses it.
-His friends snap yet another picture of this most documented of movements.
+It is high season for "Zapatourism", the industry of international travellers that has sprung up around the indigenous uprising here, and TierrAdentro is ground zero.
+Zapatista-made weavings, posters and jewellery are selling briskly.
+In the courtyard restaurant, where the mood at 10pm is festive, verging on fuzzy, college students drink Sol beer.
+A young man holds up a photograph of the rebel leader, Subcomandante Marcos, as always in a mask with a pipe, and kisses it.
+As he does so, his friends snap yet another picture of this most documented of movements.

-I am taken through the revelers to a room in the back of the center, closed to the public.
-The somber mood here seems a world away.
+I am taken through the revellers to a room at the back of the cultural centre, closed to the public.
+The sombre mood here seems a world away.
 Ernesto Ledesma Arronte, a 40-year-old ponytailed researcher, is hunched over military maps and human rights incident reports.
 "Did you understand what Marcos said?" he asks me.
 "It was very strong.
 He hasn't said anything like that in many years."

-Marcos's assessment supports what Arronte and his fellow researchers at the Center of Political Analysis and Social and Economic Investigations have been tracking with their maps and charts.
-On the fifty-six permanent military bases that the Mexican state runs on indigenous land in Chiapas, there has been a marked increase in activity.
-Weapons and equipment are being dramatically upgraded, new battalions are moving in, including special forces-- all signs of escalation.
+Marcos's assessment supports what Ledesma Arronte and his fellow researchers at the Centre of Political Analysis and Social and Economic Investigations have been tracking with their maps and charts.
+On the 56 permanent military bases that the Mexican state runs on indigenous land in Chiapas, there has been a marked increase in activity.
+Weapons and equipment are being dramatically upgraded and new battalions are moving in, including special forces - all signs of escalation.

-Exactly ten years ago, on December 22, 1997, the Acteal massacre took place.
-As part of the anti-Zapatista campaign, a paramilitary gang opened fire in a small church in the village of Acteal, killing forty-five indigenous people, sixteen of them children and adolescents.
-Some bodies were hacked with machetes.
+Exactly 10 years ago, on December 22 1997, as part of the anti-Zapatista campaign, a paramilitary gang opened fire in a small church in the village of Acteal, killing 45 indigenous people, 16 of them children and adolescents.
+Some of the bodies were hacked with machetes.
 The state police heard the gunfire and did nothing.
-For weeks now, Mexico's newspapers have been filled with articles marking the tragic ten-year anniversary of the massacre.
+For weeks now, Mexico's newspapers have been filled with articles marking the anniversary of the massacre.